permana017/api_mongodb/README.md

 ## PazzPay-server

 This is a ExpressJs-based API for [frontend project](https://github.com/permana017/web_hiring_fazztrack).
-It uses PostgreSQL as its database
+It uses mongoDB as its database

 ## Getting started